 - Vehicle Identification: 10 hours

 - Service Desk Operations: 400 hours

 The above schedule of tasks and hours is designed as a guide.
 The apprentice shall be instructed, rotated, and trained in all operations and methods customarily used in the industry.
 Each company will adhere to the schedule as closely as facilities will permit in order to provide the apprentice with well-rounded practical experience on all relevant equipment and processes in the shop.

-ITAC Apprenticeship provides a mentored educational career path, connecting industry and youth.
+ITAC Apprenticeship provides a mentored educational career path, connecting industry and the public.
 Earning while learning fosters personal and professional growth as well as providing opportunity for advancement to Master status within a structured educational program.
 This program teaches fundamentals in shop safety and environmental considerations that are standard in the industry.
-Also included, detailed theory and operation of advanced vehicle inspections, service and diagnosis.
+Also included, detailed instruction in customer service, sales, record keeping, and shop operations.
 Apprentices will learn critical thinking skills to help then problem solve on a higher level.
 The curriculum is found in the Related Supplements Instruction (RSI) outlined below.